 Eleuthero (Eleutherococcus senticosus)

-The most popular and most studied adaptogen is Eleuthero (Eleutherococcus senticosus), formerly known as Siberian ginseng.
-It looks like ginseng but is not in the ginseng family, which is why it was renamed.
+The most popular and most studied adaptogen is Eleuthero, which is formerly known as Siberian Ginseng.
+It resembles ginseng but Eleuthero is not in the ginseng family, which is why it was renamed.
 Eleuthero is excellent at rejuvenating your energy levels and calming your mind and body.
-You do nee to take it for at least a few weeks to start feeling the effect of eleuthero on the body.
-Demand for this product usually exceeds the supply so there can be several fake eleuthero products on the market.
+You need to take it for at least a few weeks to start feeling the effects on the body.
+Demand for this product usually exceeds the supply so there can be several fake Eleuthero products on the market.
 Look for products that state the eleutheroside content in the supplement.
 Eleutherosides are the active compounds in eleuthero.
 The higher the percentage of eleutherosides, the better the product is.

-Both the Asian and American ginsengs are stimulants.
+Both the Asian and American varieties of ginseng are stimulants.
 If you have high blood pressure you may want to not use ginseng since it may elevate your blood pressure even more.
-The American variety of ginseng is less or a stimulant than the Asian variety so you may try that as well.
+The American variety of ginseng is less of a stimulant than the Asian variety.
+However, you should still exercise caution if you have high blood pressure.
 You may want to discuss it with your doctor first.
 The quality of ginseng on the market varies greatly.
 The older roots are more effective but expensive so you may need to shop around for higher qualities of ginseng.

 Ashwaghandha (Withania somnifera)